Team-Oreneta/oreneta/README.md

 ## Building

 To build, simply run `make`.
 This will compile the Rust into a static library, compile the assembly, and then link with `clang`.
 It then uses `grub-mkrescue` to generate an ISO file.
 You can also run `make run` to run the code in QEMU.

+This work is licensed under the Open Source Creator's Share License for Teams (OSCSL-T-1.0).
+For details, see https://protectopensource.org or contact jake@protectopensource.org.
+For commercial use, contact admin@poyoweb.org.